bgbg/cursor_commands/git-pre-pr.md

 # Git Pre-PR

-Goal: Perform a fast, high-signal self-review of the current branch before opening a PR for the TechN project.
+Goal: Perform a fast, high-signal self-review of the current branch before opening a PR for the project.
 Produce actionable improvements, risk callouts, and a concise review report.
 Do not generate a PR or PR text.

 ## Behavior
 0) Run unit tests